gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Had that been the all of it I would have sent some luck to the boy for remembrance of the visits Ishad had made to my private courtyard, and of how we spent them, and been done with it.
 But every thought of the girl twinged.
 I felt as though I ought to know her.
-Sehdie...
-The name meant nothing.
+Sehdie…  The name meant nothing.
 I wrote it on a lettuce leaf and fed it to one of my turtles, then dipped its feet in ink.
 Its slow reptilian calligraphy sketched the answer to my question.
 The name meant nothing yet, but it would.
 She and I would know each other.
 A day